 Eftychia stepped quickly in front of the gun’s barrel, prying the man’s arm to the side just as he fired.
 The bullet narrowly missed her body, catching the abundant fabric of her sweater and shooting a hole right through it.
 She shoved him to the ground and stepped on his hand until he cried out and released the gun.

-Leandros ran a hand through his hair, unknowingly spreading a streak of blood through it, and took a deep breath.
-Then he rounded on Gareth and Eresh.
-“I told you not to come!” he snapped.
-“You could have gotten yourselves hurt.
-You could have gotten Eftychia and I hurt, as well.
-What if she hadn’t been able to protect you?”
+Leandros ran a hand through his hair, unknowingly spreading a streak of blood through it, then rounded on Gareth and Eresh.
+“I told you not to come!” he snarled.
+“You could have gotten yourselves hurt!
+You could have gotten Eftychia and I hurt.
+What if she hadn’t been able to protect you!?”

 “Be easy on them, lion cub,” Eftychia said, kicking at one of the attackers’ bodies.
 “They only wanted to help.”

-Leandros scoffed, and, with a last glare at the cowed Gareth and Eresh, turned to survey the scene.
+Leandros scoffed and, with a last glare at the cowed Gareth and Eresh, turned to survey the scene.
 They’d made quite a mess— in the middle of a public street, no less.
-He closed his eyes and took another deep breath, trying to get his anger under control.
-He opened his eyes to find the other three giving him worried looks.
-“I’m sure you’re not terrible, Ms. Jones.”
+He took another deep breath, trying to get his anger under control.
+Finally, he said, “I’m sure you’re not terrible, Ms. Jones.”

-Eftychia blinked at him, confused for only a moment before she grinned.
-“Really, I really am.
+It took Eftychia only a moment to catch up to what he meant.
+When she did, her whole face lit up.
+“Really, I am!
 I’m good at freestyle dancing, but when there are steps involved, I’m hopeless.
 I’m bad with rules.”

-“Um, Captain?”
-Eresh said, pointing at the man with the hat, who was struggling to stand.
+“What are you talking about?”
+Eresh asked.
+He pointed at the man with the hat, who was struggling to stand.
+“Aren’t you worried about him?”

 “Bring him to his knees,” Leandros ordered, retrieving the gun from the ground.
 As Eftychia did as he asked, Leandros moved to stand in front of the man.
 “Why have you been following me?
 What did you mean to accomplish here?”